aimms/language-reference/optimization-modeling-components/implementing-advanced-algorithms-for-mathematical-programs/matrix-manipulation-procedures.rst

 .. rubric:: Binding argument

-All procedures in :ref:`this table <table:gmp.multiproc>` contain an index binding argument.
+All procedures in the table above contain an index binding argument.
 The index binding argument specifies which columns or rows will be modified.
 If the procedure contains a value argument then the size of this vector is defined by the index binding argument.
 Further information on index binding can be found in :ref:`chap:bind`.

 .. rubric:: Alternative procedures

-An alternative approach to change or retrieve the data of multiple columns or rows is using the *raw* procedures, of the ``GMP`` namespace, mentioned in :ref:`this table <table:gmp.rawproc>`.
+An alternative approach to change or retrieve the data of multiple columns or rows is using the *raw* procedures, of the ``GMP`` namespace, mentioned in the :ref:`table <table:gmp.rawproc>` below.

 .. _GMP::Coefficient::GetRaw-LR: